mkcfdc/UsenetStreamer/README.md

     flavour.
 File structure is a little strange.
 The frontend container only needs to be ran when you are configuring the addon, after you're done you can remove it.
+19. Added support for built in Stremio NNTP support.
+It works pretty awesome.
+One thing I hate, is that the connection string is in the response body, but I guess if it's your connection sting, it doesn't matter.
+    If you are sharing the addon, that could leak your nntp details to who ever you share with.
+NZBDav at least hides this data.

 ### How to use nzbcheck.filmwhisper.dev: